|Follow PSU Football:||Follow @PennStateFball|

 In his first season on the field, Bars saw playing time in 12 games and delivered one of the season's biggest special teams plays when he blocked an Illinois punt in the fourth quarter.
 After the block, the Nittany Lions kicked a field goal to pull within four points and won the Leaders Division game, 10-7, with a touchdown with less than 70 seconds to play to improve to 5-0 in the Big Ten at the time.
 Bars played a total of 97 snaps with a season-high 12 snaps each against Purdue, Nebraska and Wisconsin.
 He earned Academic All-Big Ten honors.

 2010 - Freshman Season

 Redshirt season.
 Bars compiled a perfect 4.00 grade-point average during the 2010 fall semester.

 Full name is Bradley Joseph Bars.
 He is the son of Joe and Sally Bars.
 He has two younger brothers, Blake and Alex, and one younger sister, Lauren.
 His father and uncle, Mike Bars, played football at Notre Dame and his grandfather, Joe Bars Sr., was a pitcher for the Brooklyn Dodgers.
 Doug Eggleston, Bars' maternal grandfather, and his uncle, Don Kolcheff, both played football at Michigan.
 In his free time, Bars enjoys attending concerts, listening to music, playing the saxophone and piano, and water sports.
-He is majoring in finance in the Smeal College of Business.
+He graduated with a degree in finance in May 2014.
 Born April 24, 1992 in Chicago, Ill.